housecurve/housecurve.github.io/TUNING.md

 ![finding crossover frequency](/assets/img/finding_crossover_frequency_kanto_yu2.png "Use overlays to find best crossover frequency")

-The published frequency range for the main speakers is 80-20000 Hz and 35-165 Hz for the subwoofer.
+The published frequency range for the main speakers is 80-20000 Hz and the subwoofer is 35-165 Hz.
 Based on the specs, the overlap of these speakers is 80 - 165 Hz and the crossover frequency should be somewhere in that range.

 In the power plot, we can see the main speaker drops off quickly below ~120 Hz.
 For this system the crossover frequency should be somewhere in the 100-120 Hz range.
 The subwoofer is more than capable of filling in below 100 Hz.